zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/Celegans_Recipes/Celegans_Recipes.md

 ---
 ## MgSO<sub>4</sub>, 1 M Solution (for M9, S Medium)

-1. To make 500 mL, completely dissolve 123.24 g of MgSO<sub>4</sub> heptahydrate (FW= 246.48) in 450 mL distilled water (from the carboy).
-Transfer to a graduated cylinder and bring up to the final volume with distilled water.
+1. To make 500 mL, completely dissolve 123.24 g of MgSO<sub>4</sub> heptahydrate (FW= 246.48) in 450 mL milliQ water (from the carboy).
+Transfer to a graduated cylinder and bring up to the final volume with water.

 2. Autoclave for 1 hr.